lenbie/Expense-Tracker-Project/documentation/architecture.md

         UI->>UI: _show_login_view()

 ```
-Once the user has entered a username and password and clicked the "Create account and continue to login" button, the UI calls the create_new_user method of the LoginService class in application logic, giving the selected username and password as parameters.
+Once the user has entered a username and password and clicked the *Create account and continue to login* button, the UI calls the `create_new_user method` of the LoginService class in application logic, giving the selected username and password as parameters.
 The LoginService then checks via UserRepository if a user with the same username already exists.
 If a user with the same username is found, LoginService raises an error, which the UI then displays to the user (this is not shown in the above diagram).
 If not, it returns None.
-In that case, LoginService then uses its own function, validate_password, to check that the user's chosen password meets the criteria of being minimum 8 characters long, containing at least one number and one special character.
+In that case, LoginService then uses its own function, `validate_password`, to check that the user's chosen password meets the criteria of being minimum 8 characters long, containing at least one number and one special character.
 If the password does not meet one of the conditions, an error is raised and displayed to the user.
 If the password is valid, the function returns True.
 Login Service then creates a User object with the chosen credentials and adds it to the database via UserRepository.
 If no errors have occurred, everything went well and the UI displays the Login view to the user.

 ### Logging in

 Logging in a user functions very similarly to creating a user, hence no additional sequence diagram is necessary to understand it.
-The user enters their username and password, and then clicks the "Login" button.
+The user enters their username and password, and then clicks the *Login* button.
 The UI then calls the login_user method of the LoginService class, giving the selected username and password as parameters.
-The LoginService then uses the validate_credentials function to check via UserRepository if a user with the entered username exists, and if that user's password in the database matches the entered one.
+The LoginService then uses the `validate_credentials` function to check via UserRepository if a user with the entered username exists, and if that user's password in the database matches the entered one.
 If the entered credentials are invalid, an error message will be displayed in the UI.
-If the entered credentials are valid, the logged_in_user attribute of the LoginSevice class is updated to a user object with the user's username and password.
+If the entered credentials are valid, the `logged_in_user` attribute of the LoginSevice class is updated to a user object with the user's username and password.
 Then, the UI view is changed to the expense tracker homescreen, created by the ExpenseOverview class.

 ### Create new expense
 To create a new expense, a user must enter at least the expense name and amount.
 They can also choose to enter the expense date and category.
 The expense is then created by clicking *Create new expense*.